- Duration 5 days

 After successfully completing this course, you should be able to:

-- Explain the need for SDN.
+- Explain the definition and main principles of SDN.

-- Explain the main SDN concepts.
+- Explain the role of Contrail SDN Controller.

 - Describe the purpose of OpenStack.